-In our journey of 11+ years, we have build a team of veteran automotive domain experts, young problem-solvers and designers (Embedded Hardware & Software).
+In our journey of 11+ years, we have built a team of experts in automotive electronics, problem-solvers and designers (Embedded Hardware & Software).

-We are also part of the trusted ecosystem of Automotive partners to enable us to deliver quality solutions for Body Electronics and Automotive ECU development
+We are also part of the trusted ecosystem of Automotive partners.
+This enables us to deliver Body Control Module solutions and Automotive ECU development services

-Our Embedded Software and Hardware development team has delivered automotive electronics solutions ranging from HVAC, Seating Control, Adaptive Lighting Control, Power Windows, Smart Actuators and more.
+Our Embedded Software and Hardware development team has delivered automotive electronics solutions ranging from HVAC Control System, Seating Control, Adaptive Lighting Control, Power Windows, Smart Actuators and more.

 Meet Our Automotive Leaders